eclipse-chariott/Agemo/docs/containers.md

 x86-64 architecture.
 - [Dockerfile.arm64](../Dockerfile.arm64) - Dockerfile used to build the `Pub Sub Service` for the aarch64 architecture.
+- [Dockerfile.multi](../Dockerfile.multi) - Dockerfile used to build the `Pub Sub Service` for multiple architectures based on the TARGETARCH argument.
 - [Dockerfile_integrated.amd64](../Dockerfile_integrated.amd64) - Dockerfile used to build the
 `Pub Sub Service` using
 [Chariott Service Discovery](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md)